etro-js/etro/CONTRIBUTING.md

 #### Step 3: Push

-- First, rebase (don't merge) to integrate your work with the main repository
+- First, rebase (please avoid merging) to integrate your work with any new changes in the main repository

   ```
   git fetch upstream
   git rebase upstream/master
   ```

-- Push to your fork
+- Push to the fork

 #### Step 4: Pull request

-- Open a pull request from your the branch in your fork to the main repository
+- Open a pull request from the branch in your fork to the main repository
-- In the PR title, include **fixes ###** for bugs and **resolves ###** for feature requests
 - If you changed any core functionality, make sure you explain your motives for those changes

 #### Step 5: Feedback